Installation and Uninstallation

 Windows may warn you that it could not verify the publisher when you try to run

-signed.
-As long as you downloaded the installer from either www.seamonkey-project.org
+digitally signed.
+As long as you downloaded the installer from either

-Windows Vista/7 will by default present you with an additional warning after extracting finished.
+Windows 7 and above will by default present you with an additional warning after extracting finished.
 You also need to confirm this User Account Control warning in order to proceed with the installation.

 To install SeaMonkey by downloading the SeaMonkey installer, follow these steps:

-- Click the Download link in the relevant Windows column for your architecture (x64 for 64-bit or x86 for 32-bit) on the site you're downloading SeaMonkey from to download the installer file (SeaMonkey Setup 2.1.exe or similar file name) to your machine.
+- Click the Download link in the relevant Windows column for your architecture (x64 for 64-bit or x86 for 32-bit) on the site you're downloading SeaMonkey from to download the installer file (seamonkey-2.53.1.en-US.win64.installer.exe or similar file name) to your machine.

 - Navigate to where you downloaded the file and double-click the installer file icon on your machine to begin the Setup program.

 - Follow the on-screen instructions in the setup program (see the note about Unknown Publisher warnings above).
 The setup program gives you the option to launch SeaMonkey once the installation is completed.

 To install SeaMonkey by downloading the .zip file and installing manually, follow these steps (normal users should NOT do that but use the installer as described above):

-- Go to a Mozilla FTP server or one of its mirrors, navigate to the appropriate SeaMonkey releases directory and the subdirectory for your language in its win32 subdirectory.
-Click the link to seamonkey-2.1.zip (or similar file name) in there to download the .zip file to your machine.
+- Go to a Mozilla FTP server or one of its mirrors, navigate to the appropriate SeaMonkey releases directory and the subdirectory for your language in its win32 or win64 subdirectory.
+Click the link to seamonkey-2.53.1.en-US.win64.zip (or similar file name) in there to download the .zip file to your machine.

-- Extract the .zip file to a directory such as C:\Program Files\mozilla.org\SeaMonkey.
+- Extract the .zip file to a directory such as C:\Program Files (x86)\SeaMonkey or C:\Program Files\SeaMonkey.

 - To start SeaMonkey, navigate to the directory you extracted SeaMonkey to and double-click the seamonkey.exe icon.